-1 (1) In General.-The Review Board shall con- 2 sider and render a decision on a determination by a 3 Government office to seek to postpone the disclosure 4 of a Missing Armed Forces Personnel record, in 5 whole or in part.
-6 (2) Records.-In carrying out paragraph (1), 7 the Review Board shall consider and render a deci- 8 sion regarding- 9 (A) whether a record constitutes a Missing 10 Armed Forces Personnel record; and 11 (B) whether a Missing Armed Forces Per- 12 sonnel record, or particular information in a 13 Missing Armed Forces Personnel record, quali- 14 fies for postponement of disclosure under this 15 Act.
-16 (j) Powers.-The Review Board shall have the au- 17 thority to act in a manner prescribed under this Act, in- 18 cluding authority to- 19 (1) direct Government offices to transmit to the 20 Archivist Missing Armed Forces Personnel records 21 as required under this Act; 22 (2) direct Government offices to transmit to the 23 Archivist substitutes and summaries of Missing 24 Armed Forces Personnel records that can be publicly 25 disclosed to the fullest extent for any Missing Armed
+1 (1) IN GENERAL.-The Review Board shall con- 2 sider and render a decision on a determination by a 3 Government office to seek to postpone the disclosure 4 of a Missing Armed Forces Personnel record, in 5 whole or in part.
+6 (2) Records.-In carrying out paragraph (1) , 7 the Review Board shall consider and render a deci- 8 sion regarding- 9 (A) whether a record constitutes a Missing 10 Armed Forces Personnel record; and 11 (B) whether a Missing Armed Forces Per- 12 sonnel record, or particular information in a 13 Missing Armed Forces Personnel record, quali- 14 fies for postponement of disclosure under this 15 Act.
+16 (j) POWERS.-The Review Board shall have the au- 17 thority to act in a manner prescribed under this Act, in- 18 cluding authority to- 19 (1) direct Government offices to transmit to the 20 Archivist Missing Armed Forces Personnel records 21 as required under this Act; 22 (2) direct Government offices to transmit to the 23 Archivist substitutes and summaries of Missing 24 Armed Forces Personnel records that can be publicly 25 disclosed to the fullest extent for any Missing Armed

+DAV22L95 PTM

-1 Forces Personnel record that is proposed for post- 2 ponement; 3 (3) obtain access to Missing Armed Forces Per- 4 sonnel records that have been identified by a Gov- 5 ernment office; 6 (4) direct a Government office to make avail- 7 able to the Review Board, and if necessary inves- 8 tigate the facts surrounding, additional information, 9 records, or testimony from individuals, which the 10 Review Board has reason to believe is required to 11 fulfill its functions and responsibilities under this 12 Act; 13 (5) hold such hearings, sit and act at such 14 times and places, take such testimony, receive such 15 evidence, and administer such oaths as the Review 16 Board considers advisable to carry out its respon- 17 sibilities under this Act; 18 (6) hold individuals in contempt for failure to 19 comply with directives and mandates issued by the 20 Review Board under this Act, which shall not in- 21 clude the authority to imprison or fine any indi- 22 vidual; 23 (7) require any Government office to account in 24 writing for the destruction of any records relating to
+Forces Personnel record that is proposed for post ponement;

+3 (3) obtain access to Missing Armed Forces Per4 sonnel records that have been identified by a Gov5 ernment office;

+6 (4) direct a Government office to make avail-7 able to the Review Board, and if necessary inves-8 tigate the facts surrounding, additional information, 9 records, or testimony from individuals, which the 10 Review Board has reason to believe is required to 11 fulfill its functions and responsibilities under this 12 Act;

+(5) hold such hearings, sit and act at such times and places, take such testimony, receive such evidence, and administer such oaths as the Review Board considers advisable to carry out its responsibilities under this Act;

+(6) hold individuals in contempt for failure to comply with directives and mandates issued by the Review Board under this Act, which shall not include the authority to imprison or fine any individual;

+23 (7) require any Government office to account in writing for the destruction of any records relating to

 1 the loss, fate, or status of Missing Armed Forces 2 Personnel; 3 (8) receive information from the public regard- 4 ing the identification and public disclosure of Miss- 5 ing Armed Forces Personnel records; and 6 (9) make a final determination regarding 7 whether a Missing Armed Forces Personnel record 8 will be disclosed to the public or disclosure of the 9 Missing Armed Forces Personnel record to the pub- 10 lic will be postponed, notwithstanding the determina- 11 tion of an Executive agency.
 12 (k) WITNESS IMMUNITY.-The Review Board shall 13 be considered to be an agency of the United States for 14 purposes of section 6001 of title 18, United States Code.
-15 (l) Oversight.- 16 (1) In General.-The Committee on Home- 16 17 (1) IN GENERAL.-The Committee on Homeland Security and Governmental Affairs of the Sen- 17 land Security and Governmental Affairs of the Sen- 17 18 land Security and Governmental Affairs of the Senate and the Committee on Oversight and Govern- 17 18 19 land Security and Governmental Affairs of the Sen- ate and the Committee on Oversight and Govern- ment Reform of the House of Representatives shall 17 18 19 20 land Security and Governmental Affairs of the Senate and the Committee on Oversight and Government Reform of the House of Representatives shall have- 17 18 19 20 21 land Security and Governmental Affairs of the Senate and the Committee on Oversight and Government Reform of the House of Representatives shall have- (A) continuing oversight jurisdiction with
+15 (l) Oversight.- 16 (1) IN GENERAL.-The Committee on Home- 17 land Security and Governmental Affairs of the Sen- 18 ate and the Committee on Oversight and Reform of 19 the House of Representatives shall have- 20 (A) continuing oversight jurisdiction with 21 respect to the official conduct of the Review 22 Board and the disposition of postponed records 23 after termination of the Review Board; and